suriyun-production/mmorpg-kit-docs/docs/pages/006-items-equipment-armor-weapon-potion-ammo.md

 Ammo item is required ammo type data you also have to set ammo type to weapon type which required the ammo

-You can create new ammo type by right click in **Project** tab select
+You can create new ammo type by right click in `Project` window select
 **Create -> Create GameData -> Ammo Type**

 ![](https://cdn-images-1.medium.com/max/1600/0*A8_7zsQX79qSfjRr)